FabianEgartner/SYSARC/README.md

 **Readside (Port 8082):**
 - receives requests from the Eventside and performs writes with the aid of a projection class
 - processes read-data-requests from the BookingController

-# Run and Interact with the Application
-1. start the eventside
-2. start the writeside
-3. start the readside
-4. Open a browser on http://localhost:8081/
-5. Interact with the webinterface to create or cancel bookings, to show existing bookings or to find free rooms